 Who Can Apply?

-Any first-year and second-year student in good academic standing and interested in a career in education after graduation may apply to the program.
-Only 3rd years who were off-campus during fall semester (2013) may apply.
-All other non-first or second-year students can no longer apply to the program.
+Any first-year or second-year student in good academic standing and interested in a career in education after graduation may apply to the program.
+Third year students wishing to apply may speak with Ashley and will be reviewed on a case-by-case basis.

 How Do I Apply?